Vas County: Geography

-Vas county lies in western Hungary.
-It shares borders with Austria (Burgenland) and Slovenia (Mura Statistical Region) and the Hungarian counties Győr-Moson-Sopron, Veszprém and Zala.
-The capital of Vas county is Szombathely.
+Vas County lies in western Hungary.
+It shares borders with Austria (Burgenland), Slovenia (Mura Statistical Region), and the Hungarian counties of Győr-Moson-Sopron, Veszprém, and Zala.
+The capital of Vas County is Szombathely.
 Its area is 3,336 km².

 History

 Vas is also the name of a historic administrative county (comitatus) of the Kingdom of Hungary.
-Its territory is now in western Hungary, eastern Austria and eastern Slovenia.
+Its territory is now in western Hungary, eastern Austria, and eastern Slovenia.
 The capital of the county was Szombathely.

-Vas county arose as one of the first comitatus of the Kingdom of Hungary.
+Vas County arose as one of the first comitatus of the Kingdom of Hungary.

-In 1920, by the Treaty of Trianon the western part of the county became part of the new Austrian land Burgenland, and a smaller part in the southwest, known as Vendvidék became part of the newly formed Kingdom of Serbs, Croats and Slovenes (later renamed to Yugoslavia).
-In the Vendvidék in 1919 was founded an unrecognized state the Prekmurje Republic, alike in Burgenland the Lajtabánság.
+In 1920, by the Treaty of Trianon the western part of the county became part of the new Austrian land Burgenland, and a smaller part in the southwest, known as Vendvidék, became part of the newly formed Kingdom of Serbs, Croats and Slovenes (later renamed to Yugoslavia).
+In the Vendvidék in 1919 was founded an unrecognized state the Prekmurje Republic, similar to Burgenland the Lajtabánság.
 The remainder stayed in Hungary, as the present Hungarian county Vas.
-After World War II due to Communist reforms, a small part of former Sopron county went to Vas county, some villages north of Zalaegerszeg went to Zala county, and a small region west of Pápa went to Veszprém county.
+After World War II due to Communist reforms, a small part of the former Sopron county went to Vas County, some villages north of Zalaegerszeg went to Zala county, and a small region west of Pápa went to Veszprém county.

-Since 1991, when Slovenia became independent from Yugoslavia, the Yugoslavian part of former Vas county (around Murska Sobota) is part of Slovenia.
+Since 1991, when Slovenia became independent from Yugoslavia, the Yugoslav part of the former Vas County (around Murska Sobota) is part of Slovenia.

-The Vas county is home to a small Slovene minority, which lives in the area between the town of Szentgotthárd and the Slovenian border (see Hungarian Slovenes).
+Vas County is home to a small Slovene minority, which lives in the area between the town of Szentgotthárd and the Slovenian border (see Hungarian Slovenes).

 Demographics

-In 2015, it had a population of 253,997 and the population density was 76/km².
+In 2015, the county had a population of 253,997 and the population density was 76/km².